robustness-gym/summvis/README.md

 will need to select the appropriate file from the dropdown in the upper-right corner of the interface.

 ## Running with pre-loaded datasets

+⚠️ **UPDATE (3/14/2022)**: The CNN/Daily Mail Dataset upload may not work currently due to an issue with an external libary.
+We recommend you use XSum (see examples below) until this is resolved.

 ### 1. Download one of the pre-loaded datasets: